Skip to navigation Skip to content Skip to subnav

 • § 6933.
 Request for relief

-(a) A vulnerable adult or an interested person on behalf of a vulnerable adult may seek relief from abuse, neglect, or exploitation by filing a petition requesting one or both of the following orders:
+(a) A vulnerable adult, Adult Protective Services staff, or an interested person on behalf of a vulnerable adult may seek relief from abuse, neglect, or exploitation by filing a petition requesting one or more of the following orders:

-(1) that the defendant refrain from abusing, neglecting, or exploiting the vulnerable adult;
+(1) an order that the defendant refrain from abusing, neglecting, or exploiting the vulnerable adult;

-(2) that the defendant immediately vacate the household.
+(2) an order that the defendant immediately vacate the household;

 • § 6934.
 Notice

 Except as provided in section 6936 of this title, the court shall grant relief only after notice to the defendant and a hearing.
-If the petition is made by an interested person, notice shall be provided to the vulnerable adult and the court shall determine whether the vulnerable adult is capable of expressing his or her wishes with respect to the petition and if so, whether the vulnerable adult wishes to pursue the petition.
-If the court determines that the vulnerable adult is capable of expressing his or her opinion and does not wish to pursue the petition, the court shall dismiss the petition.
+If the petition is made by an interested person, notice shall be provided to the vulnerable adult and the court shall determine whether the vulnerable adult is capable of expressing the vulnerable adult’s wishes with respect to the petition and if so, whether the vulnerable adult wishes to pursue the petition.
+If the court determines that the vulnerable adult is capable of expressing the vulnerable adult’s opinion and does not wish to pursue the petition, the court shall dismiss the petition.
 (Added 1991, No. 180 (Adj.
 Sess.), § 2; amended 2001, No. 135 (Adj.
 Sess.), § 17, eff.
-June 13, 2002.)
+June 13, 2002; 2023, No. 81, § 2, eff.
+July 1, 2023.)

 • § 6935.
 Findings and order